linaro-marketing/jumbo-jekyll-theme/_pages/flow.md

                   text: Members Section Example
                 url: /about/
                 background_image: /assets/images/content/background-image1.jpg
-                text: See our photos from Connect.
+                text: See our photos from event.
                 buttons:
                     - title: More Details
                       url: /flow/